Molecular-lang/GNU_Molecular_Compiler-Interpreter_toolchain/README.md

 AI libraries and API all accessible at the systems level.
 For more, please visit [https://www.scpel.org](https://www.scpel.org)

 # How to build
-To build Scpel, you need a minimal of Scpel-0.0.1.
-Please visit "https://www.scpel.org" to download the minimal Scpel binaries or download ab appropriet release from the main branch.
+To build Scpel, you need a minimal of Scpel-0.0.1 compiler.
+Please visit
+<https://www.scpel.org> to download the minimal Scpel binaries or
+download an appropriate release from the main branch.

 From your terminal:
 $ sudo dpkg -i /path/to/downloads/name-of-release-.deb